 To increase the supply of housing, including private rental housing, in existing residential areas of the City to meet the needs of the 'missing middle'.
-Aimed principally at 'mum and dad' investors seeking to maximise the potential of their property
+Aimed principally at 'mum and dad' investors seeking to maximise the potential of their property without the need to subdivide.

-- Enables access to development opportunities for 'mum and dad' investors without the need to subdivide. - Enables the development and design community to develop accessible, affordable 'off-the-shelf' solutions to suit a range of sites, budgets and housing need.
+- Increases fluidity in the housing supply chain by providing rental, intergenerational living and 'down-sizing' options. - Enables access to development opportunities for 'mum and dad' investors without the need to subdivide. - Enables the development and design community to develop accessible, affordable 'off-the-shelf' solutions to suit a range of sites, budgets and housing need.

-- Clear understanding of existing development patterns. - Large, serviced residential sites (generally upwards of 500m2). - Willingness to make planning rules permissible. - Internal resourcing to communicate/ promote development opportunities provided by minor dwellings.
+- Clear understanding of existing development patterns. - Large, serviced residential sites (generally upwards of 500m). - Willingness to make planning rules permissible. - Internal resourcing to communicate/ promote development opportunities provided by minor dwellings.

-- The Carterton urban area includes sites of a sufficient size to accommodate minor dwellings. - Review of the District Plan enables consideration of the impact of minor dwellings and any rules necessary to enable them. - CDC has good communication channels with the community (and developers) to ensure they know about the development and investment opportunities provided by minor dwellings.

-Lack of understanding or knowledge of the rule regarding minor residential units can limit uptake.

-- Requires Council to identify what it (and the community) is willing to trade to increase or stimulate housing supply.
-For example, changes in amenity and character of residential areas. - StatsNZ, 2018 Census Applicants on the Ministry of Social Development (MSD) Housing Register, Dec 2020
+- The Carterton urban area includes sites of a sufficient size to accommodate minor dwellings. - Review of the District Plan enables consideration of the impact of minor dwellings and any rules necessary to enable them. - CDC has good communication channels with the community (and developers) to ensure they know about the development and investment opportunities provided by minor dwellings. - Lack of understanding or knowledge of the rule regarding minor residential units can limit uptake. - Requires Council to identify what it (and the community) is willing to trade to increase or stimulate housing supply.
+For example, changes in amenity and character of residential areas.